bozy15/ms1-project-lancealot/README.md

 - A small section with a heading and some brief info about the site.

-- A footer a the bottom of the page with a copyright stamp and link to terms and conditions.
+- A footer a the bottom of the page with a copyright stamp, a link to terms and conditions and the company logo.

 - Top priorty for this site:
   - The layout for each section to be simple and to the point.